-Find out more about the Joint Committee which is leading on the transformation of many of the NHS services in south and mid Essex.
+Find out more about the Mid and South Essex Joint Committee which is leading on the transformation of many of the NHS services in south and mid Essex.

-The Sustainability and Transformation Plan (STP) Joint CCG Committee is a meeting of the Clinical Commissioning Groups (CCG) in mid and south Essex which is held in public and presided over by an independent Chair.
+The Joint CCG Committee is a meeting of the Clinical Commissioning Groups (CCG) in mid and south Essex which is held in public and presided over by an independent Chair.

 This Committee is made up of the GP Chairs and Accountable Officers from each of the member Clinical Commissioning Groups.
 These are Thurrock CCG, Basildon and Brentwood CCG, Southend CCG, Rochford and Castle Point CCG and Mid Essex CCG.

-The STP Joint Committee acts collectively in the planning, securing and monitoring of NHS services to meet the needs of the population of mid and south Essex, as well as representing the STP footprint for services commissioned over a larger area.
+The Joint Committee acts collectively in the planning, securing and monitoring of NHS services to meet the needs of the population of mid and south Essex, as well as representing mid and south Essex for services commissioned over a larger area.
 Working collaboratively in this way will allow us to have a stronger influence and this means better outcomes for patients.
 It also allows us to provide greater scrutiny and influence on any decision that affects our area.

-Specifically, the STP Joint Committee commission and manage the contracts for:
+Specifically, the Joint Committee commission and manage the contracts for:

 - Acute (hospital) services (NHS and independent sector);